Easy and Delicious Ashwagandha Recipes

 Maple syrup or raw honey, to taste

-Tincture of choice (We think Big Hug is really yummy here - providing hormonal support and mood support, it's rosy and sweet)
+Tincture of choice (optional) - We think Big Hug is really yummy here, it's rosy and sweet and provides hormonal support and a mood boost

 Pinch of salt